-- Disciple-making: We believe that it is essential for every one of our communing members to be personally engaged in being a disciple.
+Disciple-making: We believe that it is essential for every one of our communing members to be personally engaged in being a disciple.
 We take a three-pronged approach as to what that means.
-We believe the Nicene Creed encapsulates in a succinct way the first things a disciple should know.
-We believe the Beatitudes (Matthew 5:1-12) encapsulates in a succinct way the characteristics we should seek to nurture in our hearts.
-And we believe the timeless practices laid out in Matthew 6 and Isaiah 58 (giving, prayer, fasting, serving the poor, and Sabbath) should give shape to our lives as worshipers of God under the Gospel.
+1. We believe the Nicene Creed encapsulates in a succinct way the first things a disciple should know.
+2. We believe the Beatitudes (Matthew 5:1-12) encapsulates in a succinct way the characteristics we should seek to cultivate in our hearts.
+3. We believe the timeless practices laid out in Matthew 6 and Isaiah 58 (giving, prayer, fasting, serving the poor, and Sabbath) should give shape to our lives as worshipers of God under the Gospel.

 Multigenerational: We believe that one generation will declare the Lord’s goodness to the next, and we wonder how that can happen if the generations are divided into various fragmented groups all of the time.
 As a principle, we have chosen to resist the fragmentation so prevalent in the world’s system, and have chosen rather to willingly take the more difficult path of wholistic community.
 Which means we include our children with us in our Community Worship each week, and also encourage families to serve together in incarnational ministry when possible.
 That does not mean we will not choose times and seasons where we will teach to a specific demographic.
 It just means that as a principle, we choose to not erect permanent, internal, age segmented ministries to accomplish the goal of discipleship.